sjayawardena/local-multiplayer-meetup/README.md

 This is my first project of the course, so the design has been kept simple.

-I roughly followed the sequence of steps that were laid out in the Love Running walkthrough project of the course.
+I roughly followed the sequence of steps that were laid out in the Love Running walkthrough.

 The main feature that was borrowed and adapted from the Love Running project is the collapsable menu bar that appears on the mobile version of the site.

-The site has 4 separate pages that can be navigated between using said menu bar - collapsable on mobile and static across the top of the header on tablet upwards.
+The site has four separate pages that can be navigated between using said menu bar - collapsable on mobile and static across the top of the header on tablet upwards.

 ### Colour Scheme